-Last Updated on November 22, 2023
+Last Updated on February 17, 2025

 The fiberglass cast is also popularly called the synthetic cast.
-Traditionally, the orthopedic cast has been made of plaster of Paris and is called plaster cast.
+Traditionally, the orthopedic cast has been made of plaster of Paris and is called a plaster cast.

 Casts made of this material require less maintenance than those made with plaster.

+Fiberglass cast, like its plaster of Paris counterpart, is applied in case of fracture treatment.
 The fiberglass cast is less yielding to molding and to hold fracture fragments, molding is required.
 In contrast, the plaster of Paris provides excellent molding.

 Fiberglass sets quickly, therefore experience is required to time the application well.
 It is hygroscopic [absorbs water] and setting time decreases with humidity and warmth.